timbauman/timbauman.github.io/docs/index.md

-Welcome to my lazy little website!
+Welcome to my little website!
 I'm a Software Engineer dabbling in writing.
 I'm interested in a few things:
 - I'm teaching myself about artificial intelligence.
 I'm particularly interested in large language models, AI safety, and multimodal AI (although as of writing in November 2021 I'm pretty new to all these topics).
 I'm keeping track of the things I learn at my blog/newsletter, [Truth Media](https://the.truthm.com/)
 - I have a background in product & platform software development.
 I'm interested in how to automate complex business processes, which I think is one of the biggest problems tech companies can tackle to create value
 - I'm blogging about AI and other thoughts.
 I'm experimenting with freelance journalism too